kbooten/topraywithoutceasing/README.md

 Each of these needs is paired with a prayer that I have written, but these prayers are bland and half-baked.
 I want them to be ornate and even opaque in the ways that liturgical writing can be.
 Here is where the computer-augmentation comes in.
 Each prayer that I have written may be augmented in three ways:

 1. *filled in* with certain words that occur frequently in the King James Bible
-2. *adorned* with semantically-relevant grammatical chunks extracted from the King James Bible using SpaCy's dependency parser; for instance, a reference to the noun "song" may be adorned with a preposition phrase used to describe this noun, such as "of the drunkards"
+2. *adorned* with semantically-relevant grammatical chunks extracted from the King James Bible using SpaCy's dependency parser; for instance, a reference to the noun "song" may be adorned with a preposition phrase used to describe this noun, such as "of the drunkards" (see [this notebook](orisonation/data/bible_mining.ipynb))
 3. *matched* with sentences extracted from the Proverbs as well as Ecclesiastes, again using sentence vectors

 ![Visualization of the above process.](viz.svg)